 Corporate treasurer: job description

-Corporate treasurers undertake a range of risk, strategic and/or general financial management activities that enable companies to maintain or improve/maximise their financial position.
+Corporate treasurers are involved in a range of strategic and general financial management activities that help companies maintain or improve their financial position.

-Corporate treasurers are employed by major/multinational companies operating within a range of industries including retail, telecommunications and manufacturing.
-Their aim is to ensure the financial success of these companies by managing their money and financial risks.
-Typical responsibilities of the job comprise:
+Corporate treasurers are employed by large companies across a range of industries including retail, telecommunications and manufacturing.
+They’re responsible for ensuring the financial success of these companies by managing their money and financial risks.

 - ensuring cash flow is adequate